"Your Outdoor Living Specialists"

 10.3 Claims for short delivery, incorrect Goods or visible damage must be notified within eight (8) hours of delivery, with details recorded on the delivery docket wherever possible.

-10.4 No Use of Allegedly Defective Goods.
-The Customer must not cut, modify, fix, install or otherwise use any Goods alleged to be damaged, defective, short supplied or incorrect.
-Such Goods must be held available for inspection.
+10.4 The Customer must not cut, modify, fix, install or otherwise use any Goods alleged to be damaged, defective, short supplied or incorrect.

-10.5 Installation Deemed Acceptance.
-If the Customer or its contractor cuts, modifies, fixes, installs or applies finishes to the Goods, the Customer is deemed to have accepted the Goods as free from any visible or reasonably detectable defect.
+10.5 If the Customer or its contractor cuts, modifies, fixes, installs or applies finishes to the Goods, the Goods are deemed accepted.

 10.6 Goods must not be returned without the Company’s prior written approval and must comply with the Company’s return procedures.